-At BSD all of our projects finish with an end product.
-This isn’t just because it is fun for a student to build something, but because it encourages them to think about who will use their product and why.
-Get your students to build an app by applying the design cycle.
+At BSD, all of our coding projects finish with an end product.
+This isn’t just because it is fun for a student to build something, but it encourages them to think about who will use their product and why.
+So get your students to build an app by applying the design cycle.